Holistic Visual-Textual Sentiment Analysis with Prior Models: Method

-\textbf{Face Features}.
-Human faces in images are an important source of information for accurate sentiment recognition since facial expression is one of the most straightforward ways for a human to express emotions.
-For visual-textual sentiment analysis, as shown in Table~\ref{table:datasets summary}, portrait and selfie photos with faces occupy more than $40\%$ of images in datasets.
-Therefore, it is necessary to extract face features and make sentiment analyses based on them.
-To extract effective face features, we first use the MTCNN face detector~\cite{zhang2016joint} to filter out images without faces.
-Then we adopt the Facenet~\cite{schroff2015facenet} pre-trained on VGGFace2~\cite{cao2018vggface2} as the face feature extractor, where the last layer features of the largest face in images are used as the face features.
+\nb{Face Recognition.} Face images are of pivotal importance in sentiment analysis~\cite{yuan2013sentribute,cheema2021fair}.
+As shown in Table~\ref{table:datasets summary}, portrait photos with faces account for over $40\%$ of images in the datasets.
+To extract effective face features, we first use the MTCNN face detector~\cite{zhang2016joint} to filter out images without faces, then identify and retain the largest face in each image.
+We then adopt a pre-trained Facenet~\cite{schroff2015facenet} based on Inception-ResNet architecture as the face feature extractor, which was pre-trained on VGGFace2.
+The resulting $512$-dimensional embedding represents the face features.

-\textbf{Scene and Object Features}.
-Scenes and objects have been proven by existing methods~\cite{borth2013large, yang2021multimodal} that are important visual concepts for sentiment analysis.
-For example, a photo of a delicious meal in a fancy restaurant certainly reveals a sense of enjoyment, while a bold tree standing alone in the graveyard possibly shows the feeling of depression and dreariness.
-Based on these observations and following~\citet{yang2021multimodal}, we equip the proposed method with a scene and object feature extractor to give the knowledge of which scenes an image could belong to, and which objects appear in an image.
-More specifically, we use YOLOv5x6~\cite{glenn_jocher_2022_6222936} pre-trained for object detection on the COCO dataset~\cite{mscoco} as the object feature extractor.
-The output of the last layer, i.e., the predicted logits for each category are summed up into a vector, which represents the number and type of objects contained in an image and is used as the object feature.
-Scene features are extracted by a DenseNet161~\cite{huang2017densely} pre-trained on the Place365~\cite{zhou2017places} dataset for scene recognition, where the pre-trained model has the ability to recognize $365$ common scenes such as ``airfield '', ``campus'', and ``highway'', etc. We directly use the output logit of each image as the scene feature.
+\nb{Scene and Object Detection.} Scenes and objects are pivotal in conveying sentiment in images~\cite{borth2013large,yang2021multimodal}.
+For example, a photo of a delicious meal in a fancy restaurant reveals enjoyment, while a solitary tree in a graveyard implies melancholy.
+To capture these elements, our visual expert branch employs YOLOv5~\cite{Jocher_YOLOv5_by_Ultralytics_2020} pre-trained on the MS COCO dataset for object detection.
+The output, i.e., the predicted logit for each category, is summed up into an $80$-dimensional vector to represent the number and types of objects in each image.
+For scene detection, we use a DenseNet161 pre-trained on the Place365 dataset~\cite{zhou2017places}.
+This model can recognize $365$ types of scenes, such as ``airfield '', ``campus'' and ``highway''.
+We use the output logit of each image as the scene features, which are $365$-dimensional.